bikevit2008/ws-client-async-await/README.md

 7. Probably custom handling for queue
 8. Message formats raw, binary (json already have)
 9. Custom function for pack/unpack messages

+Now i think do universal library and another library wrapper for decentraland